 - 2-3 Lotus biscoff biscuits

-Add the double cream and whisk using an electric mixer until the mixture thickens, this take a few minutes.
+- Add the double cream and whisk using an electric mixer until the mixture thickens, this take a few minutes.
 Be careful not to over whisk as the mixture could split.
-You are looking for a thick but pourable consistency
+You are looking for a thick but pourable consistency.
+Or you can whisk up the double cream separately and fold it into the biscoff and condensed mixture

-To serve, scoop the ice cream into a bowl or cone, drizzle over some melted Biscoff spread if you like (melt in the microwave for 25 seconds) and sprinkle on some crushed Lotus biscoff biscuits
+- To serve, scoop the ice cream into a bowl or cone, drizzle over some melted Biscoff spread if you like (melt the spread in the microwave for 25 seconds first) and sprinkle on some crushed Lotus biscoff biscuits

 If you like this, check out more of my Dessert recipes!